Nafeel005/Nafeel005/README.md

 University of Moratuwa**, currently building a strong foundation in programming and software development.

-I'm at the beginning of my journey in technology and enjoy learning by building projects, solving problems, and exploring how real-world software development works.
+I'm developing my skills through hands-on projects, problem solving, and exploring real-world software development practices.
+I'm particularly interested in understanding how software is designed, developed, tested, and maintained.

 ## 🌱 Currently Learning